Nadelio/eBF/README.md

 - *printing to terminal follows the Java Character Code conventions

-### Unimplemented eBin operations
+### Unimplemented Gaia Bytecode operations
-- *Interpreter still can interpret these operations, but there are no relevant symbols inside eBF, meant for use with Nullify's Sphere to eBin Compiler*
+- *Interpreter still can interpret these operations, but there are no relevant symbols inside eBF, meant for use with Nullify's Sphere to Gaia Compiler*
 - `0000000000010100`: set pointer value to the following two bytes
 - `0000000000010101`: move pointer position up (decrement Y address)
 - `0000000000010110`: move pointer position down (increment Y address)